-- Add a dab of frosting onto a small, greaseproof cake board.
+- Unwrap two cupcakes.
+Spread a dab of frosting onto a small, greaseproof cake board.
 This will help keep the cupcake stack in place on the board.

-- Place on cupcake in the center of the board.
-Add an even layer of frosting on top of the cupcake, then top it with the second cupcake on top.
+- Place one cupcake in the center of the board.
+Spread an even layer of frosting on top of the cupcake, then top it with the second cupcake.

-- Insert a wooden skewer into the center of the cupcakes, the carefully cover the cupcake stack in thin layer of frosting.
+- Insert a wooden skewer through the center of the cupcakes, then carefully cover the cupcake stack in a thin layer of frosting.

-- Freeze the stacked cupcakes for 5-10 minutes, until the frosting it firm to the touch.
+- Freeze the stacked cupcakes for 5-10 minutes, until the frosting is firm to the touch.

-- Remove from the freezer, and pipe on a second layer of frosting with a frosting tip of your choice.
+- Remove the cupcake stack from the freezer and pipe on a second layer of frosting with colorful frosting.

 Play around with different frosting tips, to create different textures and types of "fur" on each little monster.

 Make these lil guys in advance!
-Once they're full frosted, they can sit in the fridge for several days.
+Once they're fully frosted, they can sit in the fridge for several days.
 The frosting will lock in all the moisture 🙂

 Amount Per Serving Calories 913Total Fat 43gSaturated Fat 21gTrans Fat 0gUnsaturated Fat 20gCholesterol 116mgSodium 506mgCarbohydrates 128gFiber 1gSugar 106gProtein 5g